John F. Potter: Committee on loyalty of federal employees (1862)

-The tumultuous relationship between Potter and the War Department was alleviated when Cameron was replaced by Edwin Stanton on January 20, 1862.
+Potter's efforts were not appreciated by all department-heads in Lincoln's government.
+Among his list of suspects, Potter identified roughly 50 men working for the Department of War.
+Secretary of War Simon Cameron found the request annoying and intrusive, and opted to ignore repeated demands from Potter's committee.
+The tumultuous relationship between Potter and the War Department was ultimately alleviated when Cameron was replaced by Edwin Stanton on January 20, 1862.
 Stanton met with Potter on his first day as war secretary, and on the same day, dismissed four persons whom Potter deemed unsavory.
-This was well short of the fifty people Potter wanted gone from the department, but he was nonetheless pleased with Stanton's initiative.
+This was well short of the full list that Potter had identified, but he was nonetheless pleased with Stanton's initiative.